unitycatalog/unitycatalog/docker/README.md

 ### 1. Building the Image

-The `build_docker.sh` script is responsible for building the Docker image for Unity Catalog.
+The `build-uc-server-docker` script is responsible for building the Docker image for Unity Catalog.
 Run it from the project directory:

 ```bash
 ./bin/build-uc-server-docker